Where Prophecies Run Together: Part 2 (This is also Re-creation and Rebirth: Part 4: Turtle Island)

 "They will bring new knowledge and articles that can be joined with the knowledge of this country.
 In this way two nations will join to make a mighty nation.
 This new nation will be joined by two more so that the four will form the mightiest nation of all."

-Wherefore murmur ye because that ye shall receive more of my word?
-Know ye not that the testimony of two nations is a witness unto you that I am God?
-That I remember one nation like unto another?
-Wherefore, I speak the same words unto one nation like unto another.
-And when the two nations shall run together, the testimony of the two nations shall run together also.
-And I do this that I may prove unto many that I am the same yesterday, today, and for ever, and that I speak forth my words according to mine own pleasure.
+So why do you complain that you receive more of My word?
+Don’t you know that the testimony of two nations is a witness to you that I Am God, and I remember one nation like another?
+That being the case, I speak the same words to one nation as I do to another; and when the two nations unite, their testimonies will also unite.
+I do this to prove to everyone that I Am the same yesterday, today, and forever, and I deliver My words according to My own pleasure.
 2 Nephi 12, paragraph 12

 Conversely, in the second part of the fourth fire, when the "rivers run with poison," it is a result of greed.
 While waters running with poison has an obvious literal meaning, it also has a metaphorical one.

-This comparison to pure waters and filthy waters is one used in the Book of Mormon, but in that more metaphorical way, as seen in a vision by Nephi.
+This comparison to pure waters and filthy waters is one used in the Covenant of Christ, but in that more metaphorical way, as seen in a vision by Nephi.

 Perhaps following the Word of God can and should lead to pure waters both literally and figuratively.